Stormz99/cowrywise-cybersecurity-assessment/README.md

 ---
 ## Resulting Image

 The Base64-encoded file `image.txt` was successfully decoded using the Python script `scripts/decode_image.py`.

-- The decoded output was saved as:
-  `decoded_outputs/decoded_image.bin`
-- For easier viewing, it was converted to PNG format:
+The decoded output was saved as `decoded_outputs/decoded_image.bin` and, for easier viewing, converted to PNG format at `decoded_outputs/decoded_image.png`.
-  `decoded_outputs/decoded_image.png`

 ### Notes

-- The Python script **automatically searches** for `image.txt` in the **current** or **parent directory**, making it easy to run without modifying paths.
+- The Python script **automatically searches** for `image.txt` in the **current** or **parent directory**, so it can be run without modifying paths.
-- The resulting PNG image is now ready for **further forensic analysis**, including:
-  - EXIF metadata extraction
+- The resulting PNG image is now ready for **further forensic analysis**, including EXIF metadata extraction and hidden string/flag detection.
-  - Hidden string or flag detection

 ![decode-image](./image/decoded_image.png)

 ---